-    The characters have sacrificed by not eating chocolate and trimming their nail; the relationships are competitive; the players are territorial; the queen’s called Bev, the only prince is Bevan; the stakes are as high as they get (runners up don’t play for State) and there’s fat moles, stupid bogan and skanks all waiting to sing.“This is opera for sport fans and sport for opera fans and so funny that you’ll love it even if you’re not a fan of either“
+The characters have sacrificed by not eating chocolate and trimming their nail; the relationships are competitive; the players are territorial; the queen’s called Bev, the only prince is Bevan; the stakes are as high as they get (runners up don’t play for State) and there’s fat moles, stupid bogan and skanks all waiting to sing.

 The creative team (composer Angus Grant, Libretto Kate Schmitt and Grant, choreographer Julia Sutherland and costume designer Julia Sutherland) has captured the spirt and urban poetry of netball and let it free in a world where singing is as natural as the harmony on the court and the dissonance of team selection.